Alfresco/docs-activiti-enterprise/docs/modeling/projects.md

 two-hundred-and-twenty-one
 ```

+## Collaborators
+Users can only view the projects they have created by default.
+The **Collaborators** option allows user access to be managed for individual projects.

 ## Versioning and releasing
 Projects are version controlled through a release function.
 The version will not be incremented until it has been [released](#releasing-a-project).
 A new project will begin at version 0 and increments by one every time it is released.